#60: How to Stop Toy Store Meltdowns and Keep Your Home Clutter-Free

 • a history of having worked with the professional and knowing exactly what to expect.
 Or,

 • that the client did their research and maybe got good referrals.
 Maybe in this case their project is time sensitive.
 Meaning, the goal here is to get the job done as quickly as possible.
 This is true when there’s a deadline, like a move or a house being sold.
-Everyone is on a timeline and the less time there is, the higher the stress and the quicker the job needs to get done.
-So sometimes, having a pro help out, with little interruptions can meet your goals.
+Everyone is on a timeline.
+The less time there is, the higher the stress and the quicker the job needs to be.
+So sometimes, having a pro help out, with little interruptions, can meet your goals.

 Want to go from 'drowning' to peace of mind?